kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 ---

-Monday, 7 September, 10:00, E2-106, SC.
+Monday, 7 September, 10:00.
 2-adic phenomena in sandpiles-1.

-Monday, 7 September, 16:00, E2-106, SC.
+Monday, 7 September, 16:00.
 2-adic phenomena in sandpiles-2.

 ---

 ---

-Tuesday, 8 September, 10:00, E2-106, SC.

 <details>
-<summary><strong>(Abdul Quadir) Algebraic and Dynamical Structures in Directed Abelian Sandpiles on Cylinder</strong></summary>
+<summary><strong>(Tuesday, 8 September, 10:00, Abdul Quadir) Algebraic and Dynamical Structures in Directed Abelian Sandpiles on Cylinder</strong></summary>

 Self-organized criticality (SOC) describes how slowly driven dissipative systems can spontaneously organize into a critical state without external fine-tuning, exhibiting scale-free avalanches and long-range correlations.
 The sandpile model provides a paradigmatic realization of SOC, in which the addition of individual grains, followed by local threshold-driven relaxation, generates avalanches across a broad range of scales.